jamesknelson/retil/packages/retil-router/README.md

 }
 ```

 Naturally, your `route.content` element can be nested inside other elements.
-This lets you easily add layout elements, for example a site-wide navigation bar.
+This lets you easily add layout elements -- like a site-wide navigation bar.
 And hey presto -- you've now built a simple app with push-state routing!

 [*View this example live at CodeSandbox &raquo;*](https://codesandbox.io/s/rrl-minimal-vsdsd)